Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Chaotic itinerancy

 \section{Chaotic itinerancy}

 When a trajectory enters one of the attractor ruins found in the system, it stays in its vicinity for some time before ultimately departing from this state.
-The number of such transitions from each cluster to the chaotic motion state is shown in the first column of Table \ref{tab:gcmtransition}, where one should keep in mind that the three attractor ruins consist of four consecutive clusters each.
+The number of such transitions from each attractor ruin to the chaotic transition state is shown in the first column of Table \ref{tab:ruins_transition}, where one should keep in mind that the three attractor ruins consist of four clusters each, so in fact the contents of Table~\ref{tab:ruins_transition} can be derived directly from Table~\ref{tab:gcmtransition}.

-A segment of the analyzed time series is shown in Figure \ref{time_series_clusters} along with cluster membership for each point.
-It can be observed that irregular (chaotic) behavior of the time series corresponds to points classified as noise, whereas ordered motion can be associated with the assignment to one of the clusters.
+A segment of the analyzed time series is shown in Figure \ref{time_series_clusters} along with attractor ruin membership for each point.
+It can be observed that irregular (chaotic) behavior of the time series corresponds to points classified as noise, whereas ordered motion can be associated with the assignment to one of the attractor ruins.

+An interesting observation is that the variation of $x_n(1)$ shown in Figure~\ref{time_series_clusters} in the segments of the time series assigned to attractor ruin 2 is different than the variation of $x_n(1)$ in attractor ruins 0 and 1.
+Indeed, one can confirm in Figure~\ref{attractor_ruins} that the projection of attractor ruins 0 and 1 onto the first (horizontal) coordinate $x_n(1)$ would extend over a wider range than the projection of attractor ruin 2.
+This explains the observed difference in the amplitude of the time series $x_n(1)$ between these attractor ruins.

+Another observation that we would like to draw attention to is that the range of coordinates of the points classified as noise shown in Figure~\ref{attractor_ruins} is wider than the range of coordinates in the attractor ruins, especially regarding negative values.
+This is clearly reflected in Figure~\ref{time_series_clusters} where one can see occasional ``spikes'' pointing downwards in the time series plot in the segments classified as noise.

-After assigning each point on a trajectory to a specific cluster (or to noise), additional information on the dynamics can be obtained by determining the number of visits in each attractor ruin and calculating the time spent in the attractor ruin during each visit.
+After assigning each point on a trajectory to a specific attractor ruin (or to noise), additional information on the dynamics can be obtained by determining the number of visits in each attractor ruin and calculating the time spent in the attractor ruin during each visit.
 Results obtained in our case are shown in Table \ref{average_time}.

+We remark that the quantities shown in Table~\ref{average_time} such as the time spent in an attractor ruin $A$ by the trajectory $(x_n)$ can be formally defined as follows.
+We say that the trajectory enters $A$ at the time point $k$ if $x_{k-1} \notin A$ and $x_{k} \in A$.
+Denote the set of such time points between $K_0$ and $K$ by $E(A,K_0,K)$.
+Then the time spent in $A$ associated with a time point $k \in E(A,K_0,K)$ is defined as follows:

+The average, median, or standard deviation of the time spent in the attractor ruin $A$ is then defined, respectively, as the average, median, or standard deviation of the sequence $(t_k)_{k \in E(A,K_0,K)}$.
+The number of visits to $A$ is defined as $\mbox{card}\, E(A,K_0,K)$.
+The corresponding notions regarding the chaotic transition state $C_{\mbox{ noise}}$ can be defined by replacing $A$ with $C_{\mbox{ noise}}$ in the definitions above.
+In particular, the first entry of Table~\ref{average_time} shows the average time spent in the chaotic transition state.